FGDumitru/chatterboxPro/README.md

 cd ChatterboxPro
 ```

-### 2. Set Up the `chatterbox` Model
+### 2. Set Up the `chatterbox` Model (Optional, a default version was included)

 This GUI is a wrapper around the original **Chatterbox** model.
-You must download the source code of the model and place it correctly in the project directory.
+You can download the latest source code of the model and place it correctly in the project directory.

 1. Download the `chatterbox` source code from its original repository (e.g., as a ZIP file).
 2. Extract the ZIP file.